gtheilman/PharmacyFeud/README.md

 The original version I wrote for myself made an AJAX call to the server to retrieve data with which to populate the board.
 To simplify use by other institutions, this version looks for a file in the "gameData" folder containing the JSON needed.
 There are examples in the folder.
 To create your own questions, just create new javascript files in that folder using the ones already there as models.
 They are just text files and you can edit them in Notepad.
 Give the new question file a unique name and make sure that when you save it the extension is ".js" (not ".txt" or ".html").

-To load the game data, load then index.html file and add the gameData variable to the URL, e.g.,
+To load the game data, load then index.html file and add the gameData filename to the URL, e.g.,

 index.html?gameData=medicaid